Photo by Santipong Srikhamta / Shutterstock.com

 The CDC’s Advisory Committee on Immunization Practices reports that clinical trials found the vaccine is more than 90 percent effective in preventing shingles in folks age 50 and older.
 Zostavax, by contrast, is anywhere from 38 percent to 70 percent effective, depending on age.

 AARP reports that insurance companies will be more likely to cover Shingrix in light of the CDC’s official recommendation.
-GlaxoSmithKline notes that broad coverage is expected to kick in starting in April.
+GlaxoSmithKline notes that broad coverage is expected to kick in starting in this month.

 That should give you ample time to talk to your doctor about whether a shingles vaccine is best for you.

 What’s your take on this news?
 Comment below or on our Facebook page.